Bournemouth Chiropractic Awareness Week

 Give your back a break from your tech

 Bournemouth Chiropractic Awareness Week reports that computers are the top tech back pain trigger for people in the South West

-Bournemouth Chiropractic Awareness Week (10 – 16 April) Leslie Budzynski from the Poole Road medical Chiropractic clinic is urging people to take a break from their tech.
+Bournemouth Chiropractic Awareness Week is held from 10 – 16 April.
+Leslie Budzynski from the Poole Road Medical Chiropractic clinic is urging people to take a break from their tech.

-New consumer research from the British Chiropractic Association (BCA) has revealed that computers are the top tech back pain trigger for people in the South West, with more than a third (35%) of those surveyed having experienced back or neck pain after using their laptop, and 27% after using a desktop computer.
+New consumer research from the British Chiropractic Association (BCA) has revealed that computers are the top tech back pain trigger for people in the South West.
+More than a third (35%) of those surveyed had experienced back or neck pain after using their laptop, and 27% after using a desktop computer.

 Despite these figures, just 14% of people in the South West have either limited or stopped using their laptop due to concerns for their back and neck health or posture and that figure is 12% for desktop computer users.

 Local Chiropractor Leslie Budzynski

 Local chiropractor and BCA member Leslie Budzynski comments: “We all know how easy it is to become glued to your tech.
 Our devices have become an integral part of our lives, with many of us spending our days either looking down at our phones or stuck on laptops.
 However it’s important to think about the impact this is having on back and neck health, as well as our posture.

 “We’re not saying stop using tech altogether, but it’s important to think about limiting the amount of time you spend using it, and start building regular breaks into your day so you can give your back a rest.
 Particularly when using laptop or desktop computers, if you’re working in an office it’s important that you don’t spend longer than 40 minutes sitting at your desk at one time…”